samplchallenges/SAMPL6/pKa_challenge_instructions.md

 When you upload your submission, you will have the option of having it treated anonymously.
 Anonymous submission means that we may report on your predictions and methods, but not your identity.
-Public participations means we may also say who you are.
+Public participants means we may also include identifying information.
 Please note that, although we will work to protect the identity of anonymous participants, we cannot make any guarantees.
 You may use the D3R website to change your submission’s anonymous/public status until the challenge has closed.
-However, after the challenge has closed, you may not change its anonymous/public status.
+However, after the challenge has closed, the anonymous/public status can no longer be changed.

 ## SAMPL6 workshop February 22-23, 2018